dtroode/kistauri-blog/src/pages/blog/developer-replace-this-tools-now.md

 ---
 layout: blog
 title: Developer?
-Replace this tools now
+Replace This Tools Now
 description: What I replaced after a year and half of developing?
 path: /blog
 date: 2019-06-22T10:44:34.021Z